eclipse-thingweb/node-wot/packages/examples/README.md

 # node-wot Examples

+## Demo Serviants

+Demo serviants examples are located in `src\demo-servients`.

+## Script Examples

+Script examples are located in `src\scripts`.

-The idea of this package is to use TypeScript to work on the examples which offers support in being up-to-date with the current API.
+The idea of this folder is to use TypeScript to work on the examples which offers support in being up-to-date with the current API.

 see https://github.com/eclipse/thingweb.node-wot/issues/171.

-## Workflow
+### Workflow

 1. Run `npm run build`
 2. Remove the following 3/4 lines in JS files of folder `dist/`